What is the Difference Between Varicose Veins and Spider Veins?

 - Sitting or standing for long periods of time without moving around

 Varicose veins may cause throbbing, cramping, or aching pain in the legs.
 The legs often become swollen as well.
-Varicose veins are a medical problem, and insurance will cover treatment for varicose veins that are symptomatic.
-Varicose veins are treated by a vein specialist (phlebologist) or a vascular surgeon.
+Varicose veins are a medical problem and are treated by a vein specialist (phlebologist) or a vascular surgeon.

 In comparison to varicose veins, spider veins are much smaller (see image below) and are present just under the surface of the skin.
 They may appear in any area of the body, but most commonly appear on the legs and on the face.
 Spider veins are also caused by a backup of blood.
 They commonly appear in association with varicose veins, but may also appear in people without varicose veins.
 Spider veins are commonly associated with